hypnopump/Math_of_Intelligence/Gradient_Descent/readme.md

 The code above is for the challenge of [this](https://www.youtube.com/watch?v=xRJCOz3AfYY&t=9s) video by [Siraj Raval](https://github.com/llSourcell) on YouTube.

+## Dependencies

+* Numpy
+* Pandas
+* Matplotlib

 ## Dataset

-The dataset used for this challenge has been downloaded form [Kaggle](https://www.kaggle.com).
-You can find it in [this link](https://www.kaggle.com/shivam2503/diamonds).
+The dataset used for this challenge has been downloaded form Kaggle, you can find it [here](https://www.kaggle.com/shivam2503/diamonds).

 It's a CSV file with data about **Diamonds** such as: